 Sandro Gozi was the Secretary of State for European Affairs in the Renzi and Gentiloni Governments (2014-2018) and Member of the Italian Chamber of Deputies (2006-2018).
 Prior to that, he was a diplomat and then spent more than a decade in the European institutions notably as a European Commission official (1996-2000) and then as member of the Cabinet of European Commission President Romano Prodi (2000-2004) and advisor to European Commission President Jose Barroso.

-Christopher Glück has been an activist in the federalist movement since 2008 and President of the Young European Federalists (JEF) since 2015.
-As a result of the increase of activities and budget of JEF Europe, its national sections took a decision to transform Christopher's position into a full-time role as of November 2018.
+Christopher Glück has been an activist in the federalist movement since 2008 and was President of the Young European Federalists (JEF) between 2015 and 2019.
 He has a background in history and is a graduate in EU law from the college of Europe.
 He has been working on EU economic affairs and financial regulation first as a government official at the UK Treasury and then as a policy adviser for a member of the European Parliament following in particular the Economic and Monetary Committee.

 Pauline Gessant is member of the federalist family since 2003 and took various responsibilities in JEF, European Movement and UEF.
 She was in particular President of JEF-Europe between 2011 and 2015, and thus ex-officio member of UEF board.
 She is currently member of the Union of European Federalists - France, President of "Friends of JEF" (JEF alumni network) and member of European Movement - France Board.
 She studied political sciences and hold a Master's degree in European projects at local level.